rose-gonoud/COVID-19-Unemployment/README.md

 #### Unassigned

 - [ ] Page CSS
+- [ ] "Data" page with filters that shows table of visualized data
 - [ ] "Sources" page that reveals all sources of information
 - [ ] "About" page that credits the creators
 - [ ] Logo